KaushalSaraswat19/LLM-Prompts/README.md

 # LLM Prompts Repository

 This repository contains a collection of prompts used with Large Language Models (LLMs) for various tasks.
-The prompts are organized into three main categories: Coding, Verbal, and Non-verbal.
+The prompts are organized into different categories as mentioned below:

 ## Repository Structure